Food Prices and Spending

 From 2017 to 2021, the all-food CPI rose 11.1 percent, which is higher than the all-items CPI.
 Food price increases were below the 11.7-percent rise in housing costs and the 14.4-percent increase in transportation costs.
 Retail pricing strategies, efficient food supply chains, slow wage growth, and relatively low oil prices tempered food price inflation from 2017–2019.
 However, 2020 and 2021 were years of high food price inflation due to shifts in consumption patterns and supply chain disruptions resulting from the coronavirus pandemic and associated mitigation efforts.

 Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
-The average farm price of these crops, weighted by total production, regularly rises or falls by more than 10 percent from year to year.
+The average farm price of these crops, weighted by total production, regularly rises or falls by more than 10 percent from year-to-year.
 However, these price swings have relatively small impacts on food prices.
-For example, in 2011, the production-weighted price of these crops increased by 43 percent, but food prices rose 4 percent.
+In 2021, the production-weighted price of these crops increased by 50 percent while food prices increased by 4 percent.
 Price fluctuations of intermediate foods and feeds generally fall between swings in field crop and food prices.